Fisherusby/social_network/README.md

 ```
 mv .env-dev .env
 ```
-You can change settings in this file now or late.
+You have change settings in this file now or late.

 After you can build and run this project:
 ```